 - Please note that if fingerprints, dirt, etc. get onto the lens, picture quality will suffer.

 - When dust or dirt does get on the lens, do not touch it directly with your fingers, and either use a blower (available in stores) to blow it off, or a soft cloth to gently dust it off.

-- After use at the beach or around chemicals, wipe it off particularly carefully.
+- Wipe the lens particularly carefully after use at the beach or around chemicals.